Apple update to limit Facebook's ability to track people

 But Facebook will continue to be able to track people through its own systems, which are separate from Apple's device identifiers.

 In Facebook's second-quarter earnings call last month, finance chief Dave Wehner said the company is "still trying to understand what these changes will look like and how they will impact us and the rest of the industry.
-But the very least, it's going to make it harder for app developers and others to grow using ads on Facebook and elsewhere."
+But the very least, it's going to make it harder for app developers and others to grow using ads on Facebook and elsewhere".

 He also called targeted ads "a lifeline for small businesses, especially in a time of Covid".

-Apple, on the other hand, said it is intent on giving people more choice over how they want to be tracked by companies on the internet — and the ability to say no if they don't.
+Apple, on the other hand, said it was intent on giving people more choice over how they want to be tracked by companies on the internet — and the ability to say no if they don't.

-David Chavern, CEO of the news-publisher trade group News Media Alliance, said the change is "more annoying than material."
+David Chavern, CEO of the news-publisher trade group News Media Alliance, said the change was "more annoying than material".
 But he added that it could still cost publishers money by making ads on their apps less valuable to advertisers.

 "The annoying part comes from the loss of revenue at a time when all revenue is important, and the unilateral nature of Apple's decision," he said.
 "They decide and the rest of the world just has to adapt."